 - Boiling Water

-Boil the water in ceramic or a stainless steel pot.
-Avoid any other material for boiling, as the whole process is quite long and might be harmful to do so in an aluminium pot, for instance.
+Boil the water in either a ceramic or stainless steel pot.
+Avoid any other pots or utensils made of other materials for boiling, as the whole process is quite long and might be harmful to do so in an aluminum pot, for instance.
 When dried pieces are added to boiling water, make sure to turn down the heat and let it simmer for about two and half hours.
-Let it cool down a bit before using it.
+Then let the tea cool down a bit before drinking it.

 You might not like the taste as it has bitter alkaloids.
 But it’s a tea, so you can do many things to improve the taste.
 I like to add just a little bit of honey and ginger, but some people prefer to add other teas, like green tea or even a freshly made juice.

-Don’t forget that you can prepare other mushrooms in this way as well like with chaga tea.
+Don’t forget that you can prepare other mushrooms in this way as well like with Chaga tea.

-Easier Tea with Reishi Mushroom Powder Extract
+Simple Reishi Mushroom Tea Recipe with Powder Extract

 You can also add this powder to other drinks.
-You can even make reishi mushroom coffee.
+You can even make Reishi mushroom coffee.